clach04/pebble-tz-clock-layer/README.md

 Pebble library for easily adding a clock with a secondary timezone to your app.
 Supports multiple instances.

+Get your API key from [Timezone DB](https://timezonedb.com).

+You can find a list of timezones here: [Timezone list](https://timezonedb.com/time-zones).

 ![Screenshot of library in action](info/image.png)

 ## Usage